-Since Fall ’17, I am a full professor at Texas A&M University’s Computer Science & Engineering Department.
+Since Fall ’17, I am a full professor at Texas A&M University’s Computer Science & Engineering Department , and currently I am also an Associate Director for Texas A&M’s Global Cyber Research Institute.
 Previously, after receiving my PhD in Computer Science from Penn State, I did a postdoc at the Weizmann Institute of Science (Israel), and held research positions at the IBM T.J.
 Watson Research Center, Bell Labs, AT&T Labs–Research, and Yahoo Labs.

 My current research interests include both foundational and applied aspects of cryptography and information security.
 In more detail, they include: